samlaubscher/Stellar-Drift-Game-M2/README.md

 ### [**Animated Asteroid Sprites**](https://github.com/samlaubscher/Stellar-Drift-Game-M2/blob/master/assets/js/script.js#L140)

 Asteroid sprites generate around the centre of the screen and travel outwards towards the path of the player ship in a tunnel type style.
-They grow larger the closer to the edge of the screen they travel, much like the star but often bigger.
+They grow larger the closer to the edge of the screen they travel, much like the stars but often bigger.

 <details>
 <summary><b>Detailed Breakdown of Implementation</b> - (click to expand)</summary>

 Asteroid sprites are also rendered to the canvas using an array of `Sprite` class objects.
 This `spritesArray[]` works the same way as the `starsArray[]` by instanciating each index with a new `Sprite` object, and calling two additional methods on these indexes using a `drawSprites()` function.
 However, the `Sprite` class contains different code which allows it to behave separately from the `Star` objects.
-Each array object is initialised with the `x` and `y` coordinates in the centre of the canvas, as well as the constructor method containing additional properties of `this.randomX` and `this.randomY` with the values of `notZeroRange(-10, 10)`.
+Each array object is initialised with the X and Y coordinates in the centre of the canvas, as well as the constructor method containing additional properties of `this.randomX` and `this.randomY` with the values of `notZeroRange(-10, 10)`.

 ```
 class Sprite {